Small group learning: Advantages & Disadvantages

 Small group learning allows students to develop problem-solving, interpersonal, presentational and communication skills, all beneficial to life outside the classroom.
 These generic skills are difficult to develop in isolation and require feedback and interaction with other individuals.
 Specific advantages of this learning model for the group of learners include the opportunity to compare learning performance with peers and the development of a sense of responsibility for their learning progress.
 The small group learning is also used for adult learning because it is associated with active involvement, collaboration, and problem-solving.

 Although this practice is not the best way for students to develop and improve on these skills there are some ways to make this effective for both the student and the instructor.
 According to Francine Armenth-Brothers in her article, "How to Make Small-Group Learning Work," one thing to keep in mind when implementing this practice is to not start without directions that would help alleviate confusion in a group.
 Also, the instructor should choose the members in a group, keeping learning levels and student diversity in mind when doing so.

 Some experts have criticized small group learning, especially that which consists of extremely small groups, for reducing learn-responsibility and thereby reducing the motivation to learn.
 When learning in a group, individuals can lose sight of their learning objectives and prioritize those they have in common in others.
 In addition, they may be subject to the free-rider effect in groups that have a few highly skilled members.
 However, educational researchers have explored and developed techniques to reduce these effect such as the Jigsaw Process amongst others.

 One of the most difficult issues with in group work is when the group is marked for their performance as a whole.
 Allowing the student to use a process by which they allocate a percentage of the marks can help prevent 'social loafing' and make those students who are putting in more effort feel more in control of the process.
 Some researchers have developed online technologies to help organise and mediate these processes, such as Webpa.
 Research into this approach has been shown to help reduce these factors, although students may intentionally or unintentionally pick on one student.

-Group learning is also seen now are a necessary life and employment skill that needs to be developed throughout a students career, and can help with making friends, motivation and improved performance through division of labour.
+Group learning is perceived as a necessary life-and-employment skill to be developed throughout a students career, and can help with making friends, motivation and improved performance through division of labour.